+Default: 02.02

+Sample configuration:

+OS communicates via the SIMATIC with the assembly group in rack 2, slot 3.
+Help rule for rack/slot group:

+Left character = rack 2

+Right character = slot

+Special case:

-Right character = slot Special case: If the device connected to the net is addressed directly, the group contains 00.
+If the device connected to the net is addressed directly, the group contains 00.
 The remote TSAP can be read directly in the Hardware Manager. (avoids misinterpretations due to the writing on the device itself.)

-Communication with S7 200: In order to be able to also use the S7TCP driver for the S7 200 PLCs (via CP243), a configured connection must be created in the PLC. (this is possible using "MicroWIN" configuration software).
+Communication with S7 200:

+In order to be able to also use the S7TCP driver for the S7 200 PLCs (via CP243), a configured connection must be created in the PLC. (this is possible using "MicroWIN" configuration software).
 The TSAP settings in the driver must then be selected according to this connection.

+For CPUs of the company Vipa:

+Speed 7 CPU 315 2AG10:

+RemoteTSAP: 02.02

+Communication with series 1200 and 1500 S7:

+RemoteTSAP: 02.01

-For CPUs of the company Vipa: Speed 7 CPU 315 2AG10: RemoteTSAP: 02.02 Communication with S7 1511: RemoteTSAP: 02.01 Note the TIA settings (on page 8) too!
+Note the TIA settings (on page 8) too!

 Secondary connection Alternative connection parameters if primary configuration does not work.
-IP address If you fill out this field, the driver will try to connect to this address after every failed connection attempt and then stick with this alternative address until it can no longer be reached or until Runtime is restarted (for redundant networks with two communication processors in one PLC and two network cards in the zenon computer).
+IP address/host name Addressing of the secondary connection to the PLC by means of IP address or host name.
+If this field has been completed, the driver attempts to connect to this address after each failed attempt to establish a connection.
+The connection to this alternative address remains until Runtime is restarted or the secondary address can no longer be reached.
+Example: For a network with redundancy with two communication processors in one controller and two network cards in the zenon computer.
+Note: The entry is checked by clicking on the Save button.
 Local TSAP Alternative TSAP local.
-Configuration similar to the primary connection.
+Configuration the same as for the primary connection.
 Remote TSAP Alternative TSAP remote.
-Configuration similar to the primary connection.
-Switch if CPU status is STOP Active: As soon as the CPU has the status STOP, a switch to the alternative IP connection is made.
-Alarm_x options Settings for Alarm_S and Alarm_8 CPU uses, for ALARM_x GMT Active: The transferred time of ALARM_S or ALarm_8 object is considered as GMT.
+Configuration the same as for the primary connection.
+Switch if CPU status is Checkbox for a reaction to CPU STOP status: STOP Active: As soon as the CPU has the status STOP, a switch to the alternative connection is made.
+Inactive: With the CPU STOP status, there is no switch to an alternative connection.
+Default: Inactive Alarm_x options Settings for Alarm_S and ALARM_8 CPU uses, for ALARM_x Checkbox for a possible activation of the time in GMT: GMT Active: The transferred time of the ALARM_S or ALARM_8 object is considered as GMT.
 Activate this option if the PLC sends the time stamp of the ALARM-S/8 message GMT format.
+Inactive: The transferred time of the ALARM_S or ALARM_8 object is not additionally converted.
+Default: Inactive CPU supports ALARM_S Checkbox for a possible activation of ALARM_S:

-CPU supports Active: CPU supports ALARM_S.
-ALARM_S For more details see chapter Driver-specific functions (on page 44).
-CPU supports ALARM_8 Active: CPU supports ALARM_8.
-For more details see chapter Driver-specific functions (on page 44).
-New Create new connection Delete Delete existing connection Edit Edit existing connection Select the desired connection in the connection list, press button "Connect".
+Default: active For more details see chapter Driver-specific functions (on page 48).
+CPU supports ALARM_8 Checkbox for a possible activation of ALARM_S: ► Active: CPU supports ALARM_8. ► Inactive: no support of ALARM_8.
+Default: Inactive For more details see chapter Driver-specific functions (on page 48).
+Save Saves the configuration of the connection.
+Cancel Discards all changes to the selected connection.
+No changes are saved.
+The Edit connection area is deactivated.

+CLOSE DIALOG

-Select "Edit".
-Make changes and close with "Save".
-Save Save new/amended entries.
-Cancel Discard amended entries. ок Accept changes in the dialog and close dialog.
-Only available if no connection is in the "edit" state.
-Cancel Discards all changes and closes the dialog.
+Option Description ок Applies all changes in all tabs and closes the dialog.
+Cancel Discards all changes in all tabs and closes the dialog.
 Help Opens online help.